 Building software testing skills

-If you have read my earlier post, What are the responsibilities of a Software Test Engineer?, you would be aware of the 21 major responsibilities listed therein.
+If you have viewed my video, Software tester job role, you would be aware of the major responsibilities explained therein.
 Your desired actions may be roughly mapped to the major skill categories below.

 |Testing knowledge||Learn about the latest testing strategies, techniques, approaches and (developments in) testing tools.
 You can get some good information and insights from the popular software testing forums, tool vendors' websites, websites related to testing and software testing blogs. |